solid/solid/proposals/app-discovery.md

 * rdfs:seeAlso
 * space:preferencesFile

-links it finds in the public profile document. (one level deep)
+links it finds in the public profile document (one level deep).

 The preferencesFile is a private file that is linked from the main WebID profile, and contains miscellaneous data not in your public profile.
 In